arseniuss/linguae-data/Specification/Tasks.md

 Note: The declination and description part is used to configure a custom training session.
 These parts should be in the same format.

+Note: if `id` ends with the same code as language which is being learned (e.g. `-la` for Latin) then this the `noun` will show in vocabulary section of lesson.

 ## `translate` task